fangohr/oommf/README.md

     make build

-This command builds the image under `joommf/oommf:latest` name.
-Otherwise, you can obtain the most recent image by pulling it from DockerHub [`joommf/oommf`](https://hub.docker.com/r/joommf/oommf/) repository
+This command builds the image under the `ubermag/oommf:latest` name.
+Otherwise, you can obtain the most recent image by pulling it from DockerHub [`ubermag/oommf`](https://hub.docker.com/r/joommf/oommf/) repository

-    docker pull joommf/oommf
+    docker pull ubermag/oommf

 ### Running the container